The completed story

 “We will eat first.
 The day is going to be a challenge and you will be weary.
 Heading to bed after everything is done will be welcome; I expect you to fall asleep right away.”

 “I will tell Gobber privately.
 He expects to know, and if I do not let him know, he will ask.
 This means he will not question you; most of the time Gobber is working when he sees you, and people are around.
 You do not want them overhearing.”

 “Have you more questions?”

 “No, I’m done.”

 “Good.
 Today you stay inside and write lines.
-I will provide your sentences to copy, and you can begin them.
 Do not leave the house or let anyone in.
 You can remember what we talked about and consider the things you did.
 Tonight everything will be the same as it always is, and tomorrow you face the village.”

 “That part still stinks, Dad.”
 Hiccup scowled.

 “But I have to do it.
 You’re my father and it’s a command.”

 “Yes, and you said you would obey me.”

 “Yeah.”
 A pause, followed by, “Dad?
 Are we done?”